This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Once the wax models are obtained, they are assembled on a main trunk , forming a structure that resembles a tree.
 This arrangement allows for casting multiple jewels at the same time.

-Next, liquid plaster will be poured inside, a refractory material that will create a solid shape around the wax tree.
+Once the wax tree is completed, it is placed into a cylinder, and liquid plaster , a refractory material that will create a solid shape around the wax tree, will then be poured inside.

 The cylinder with the plaster is then placed in a high-temperature oven for several hours.
-The heat melts the wax, which is removed through drains, leaving a void inside the plaster.
+This step is crucial: the heat melts the wax, which is eliminated through drains, leaving a void inside the plaster.
 This void exactly reproduces the shape of the wax jewelry that was there before.

-The liquid metal flows through the main channel of the shaft and fills the cavities created by the wax patterns.
+At this point, the metal is melted.
+In this case, silver is melted and poured into the empty plaster mold.
+The liquid metal flows through the main channel of the tree and fills the cavities created by the wax models.

 Once the silver has cooled and solidified, the plaster is broken to reveal the silver jewelry tree .